 Billund Maskinsnedkeri og Tømreforretning

-The phrase “the middle of nowhere” is probably a cliché, but if it applies anywhere it might very well be Central Jutland in the late 1800’s; a region of flat terrain, heather-covered moors (hede), peat bogs (mose), and sandy dunes (sande).
-(1) (1) Today, with the abundance of high-resolution satellite maps, there really isn’t a “middle of nowhere” anymore.
+The phrase “the middle of nowhere” is probably a cliché, but if it applies anywhere it might very well be Central Jutland in the late 1800’s; a region of flat terrain, heather-covered moors (hede), peat bogs (mose), and sandy dunes (sande).1 1.
+Today, with the abundance of high-resolution satellite maps, there really isn’t a “middle of nowhere” anymore.
 Try this, for example.
-For over two centuries the Danes have tried, with varying amounts of success, to cultivate the regions’ sandy soil and by the turn of the century the area was primarily pasture for herds of horses, cattle and sheep, as well as hog and dairy farming.
+For more information about Danish mapping, because I know you are interested, see this.
+For more than two centuries the Danes have tried, with varying amounts of success, to cultivate the regions’ sandy soil, and by the turn of the century the area was primarily pasture for herds of horses, cattle and sheep, as well as hog and dairy farming.

-Jens owned a small farm, but it was not enough to provide for his large family; he also had to work as a laborer on the surrounding farms.
+Jens owned a small farm (a “smallholder” in Danish terms), but it was not enough to provide for his large family; he also had to work as a laborer on the surrounding farms.
 By all accounts the family grew up in hardship and poverty.
 The Christiansen children were all expected to help with the farm chores as soon as possible and in one often repeated example Ole was sent out at age six to watch sheep on the moors.

-Having completed his apprenticeship, and realizing that there was no real work to be had in Filskov, he left to seek his fortunes abroad, He worked in Germany from 1911–1912 and Norway from 1912–1916.
-It was here in Norway that he met his first wife, Kirstine Sörensen.
+Having completed his apprenticeship, and realizing that there was no real work to be had in Filskov, he left to seek his fortunes abroad.
+He worked in Germany from 1911–1912 and Norway from 1912–1916.

 Billund

-After he had saved up enough money Ole and his new wife returned to Denmark.
-They settled in Billund, just 30 km southeast of his birthplace in Filskov.
-In 1916 Ole used his saving to purchase the Billund Maskinsnedkeri og Tømreforretning (The Billund Carpentry Shop and Lumberyard), which had been originally established in 1895.
+Ole returned to Billund, Denmark, just 30 km southeast of his birthplace in Filskov, in 1916 and married Kirstine Sörensen, from nearby Lind Balle.
+Ole used his savings to purchase the Billund Maskinsnedkeri og Tømreforretning (The Billund Carpentry Shop and Lumberyard), which had been established by Steffen Pedersen in 1895.

 Life in Billund was much like that in Filskov 20 years earlier.
-At the time the village was really nothing more than several buildings clustered around the road, and later the railway, between Vejle and Grindsted.(2) (2) Billund received it‘s first telephone in 1902.
-The railway station was built in 1914 and the first electric generator was built in 1917.
-By 1930 the official population was 1,046.
+At the time the village was really nothing more than several buildings clustered around the road, and later the railway, between Vejle and Grindsted.2 2.
+Billund received it‘s first telephone in 1902.
+The railway station was built in 1914 (and closed in 1957) and the first electric generator was built in 1917.
+By 1930 the official population was 1,046 and enrollment in the local school was 86.
 One writer described the village in the early 1920’s as “A God-forsaken railway stopping-point where nothing could possibly thrive.”
-Life was difficult for the farmers and, perhaps, even more for the tradesman and craftsman who supported them.
+Life was difficult for the farmers and, perhaps, even more so for the tradesman and craftsman who supported them.

 Ole would spend the spring and summer working on any construction or home repair jobs he could find.
 In the winter he would make furniture and stock up on doors and windows.
 He started with small jobs and, as the community slowly began to grow and his reputation for honest, quality work spread, he began to be awarded larger projects.
 An early commission around 1918 for a church hall in Almstok was followed by diaries in Billund and Randbøl and a church in Skjoldborg.
 But throughout the 1920’s Ole’s business was a struggle.
 Even in the best of times the regions’ farmers were cash-strapped and Ole was often on the verge of bankruptcy.